kubeflow/website/content/docs/started/getting-started-icp.md

 1. Create image policy for the namespace.

-    The image policy defination file (`image-policy.yaml`) is as following:
+    The image policy definition file (`image-policy.yaml`) is as following:

     ```yaml
     apiVersion: securityenforcement.admission.cloud.ibm.com/v1beta1